networknext/next/docs/source/index.rst

 Network Next is the marketplace for premium network transit.

-Our technology monitors your player's network connections and runs bids on our marketplace to find routes across private networks with better performance than public networks.
+Our technology monitors your player's network connections and runs bids on our marketplace to find routes across private networks with better performance than the public internet.

-If at any point Network Next is down, our SDK falls back to the public network, without any disruption to your players.
+If at any point Network Next is down, our SDK falls back to the public internet, without any disruption to your players.

 How it works